aws-amplify/docs/js/authentication.md

 })
 ```

 For your Cognito User Pool to accept authentication requests using `USER_PASSWORD_AUTH`, your Cognito app client has to be configured to allow that flow.
 In the AWS Console, this is done by ticking the checkbox at General settings > App clients > Show Details (for the affected client) > Enable username-password (non-SRP) flow.
-If you're using the AWS CLI or Cloudformation, update your app client by adding `USER_PASSWORD_AUTH` to the list of "Explicit Auth Flows".
+If you're using the AWS CLI or CloudFormation, update your app client by adding `USER_PASSWORD_AUTH` to the list of "Explicit Auth Flows".

 #### Creating a CAPTCHA